saleor/saleor-docs/docs/developer/extending/apps/developing-apps/app-sdk/api-handlers.md

 };
 ```

-You can use NextApiRequest to read additional params from request.
-For example read Saleor version to enable or disabled some features, depending on their support.
+You can use `NextApiRequest` to read additional parameters from the request.
+An example use case would be enabling some features based on the Saleor version.

 See [source](./src/handlers/next/create-manifest-handler.ts) for more details.
 See [manifest](../src/types.ts) too.